-A “fully-engineered” study that allows building owners to write off their building (new & existing) in the shortest amount of time permissible and the depreciation is brought forward.
+A “fully-engineered, construction and accounting” study allows savvy building owners to write off their building (new & existing) in the shortest amount of time permissible and the depreciation is brought forward.

-♦ These savings hidden in the walls, floors, ceilings, breakers, wires and even the landscape outside are reclassified by breaking down the components of the building
+♦ These savings hidden in the walls, floors, ceilings, breakers, wires and even the landscape outside are reclassified by breaking down the components/units of the building

 ♦ These items depreciate at different rates.
 Through this differential, commercial property owners or lessees can increase cash flow and receive additional tax deductions.